ikr4-m/xiv-coblyn/README.md

-# Coblyn
+# Coblyn/DaCoblyn
 Speak to your Japanese friend!

-*Still lazy to code, plz remind me around 1 February to start this project*
+This tools allows you to know what your foreign friend (especially this game from Japanese) speaking to you.

+*In develop, coming soon*